byrokrat/giroapp/README.md

 3. Optionally rename `giroapp.phar` => `giroapp`.

-4. Optionally change your user directory path.
+4. Copy [`giroapp.ini.dist`](giroapp.ini.dist) to `giroapp.ini` at desired location.

+4. Optionally specify the location of the configuration file.
 See below.

-5. Copy [`giroapp.ini.dist`](giroapp.ini.dist) to `giroapp.ini` in you user directory.

 6. Edit `giroapp.ini` to your needs.

-### Changing the user directory path
+### Specifying the location of giroapp.ini

-By default giroapp keeps database and other installation specific files in a directory named `giroapp` in current working directory.
-This might not be optimal for a number of reasons (something like `/var/lib/giroapp` would for example be better from a security perspective).
+By default giroapp looks for configurations in a file called `giroapp.ini` in the current working directory.
+Tell giroapp where to look for configurations be defining a `GIROAPP_INI` environment variable.

-Change the user directory path by creating a `GIROAPP_PATH` environment variable pointing to the desired directory.

 ### Adding plugins